 A Road to Conclusion

-If you have a look at the above mentioned design patterns and consider them to use them as popular iOS architectural patterns, you will certainly notice one thing.
+If you have a look at the above-mentioned design patterns and consider them used them as popular iOS architectural patterns, you will certainly notice one thing.
 All the design patterns aim to make the UI more interactive for the app.

-Well, each advanced iOS app architectural pattern has their own advantages and disadvantages, so to choose wisely as per the project requirement is quintessential.
-All the design patterns MVC, MVP, MVVM, MVCVS, and Viper are best-in-class are customized to deliver the purpose they were used for.
+Well, each advanced iOS app architectural pattern has its own advantages and disadvantages, so choosing wisely as per the project requirement is quintessential.
+All the design patterns MVC, MVP, MVVM, MVCVS, and Viper are best-in-class and are customized to deliver the purpose they were used for.